tagspaces/documentation/docs/extensions/mhtml-viewer.md

 ## Features

 - Viewing of MHTML/MHT files - MHTML is a [file format](https://tools.ietf.org/html/rfc2557) for saving web pages with all the images and styling information in one single file.
-Saving in MHTML format is natively supported by [Chrome™](/web-clipper#enabling-the-saving-of-webpages-as-mhtml) and Internet Explorer™ browsers.
+Saving in MHTML format is natively supported by [Chrome](/web-clipper#enabling-the-saving-of-webpages-as-mhtml) and Edge browsers.
 - Viewing of EML files - EML is a file format for saving emails.
-It is the default email export format of email apps such as Thunderbird™ or Google Mail™.
+It is the default email export format of email apps such as Thunderbird or Google Mail.
 - Reader mode, extracting only the main part of the document by stripping header, footer, and navigation if available.
 - Showing the creation date of the file.
 - Opening the source URL of an MHTML file.